richardstartin/richardstartin.github.io/_posts/2021-12-27-perf-myths-and-continuous-profiling.md

 This process doesn't consist entirely of making the kinds of mundane point substitutions in my last post.
 It's often necessary to take a step back and ask why something costly is happening at all, and rework the algorithm, rather than think about cost reduction.

-Despite all this, once you have data about what your program spends its time doing, many of the culprits will be completely mundane unless you have a very interesting program.
+Despite all this, once you have data about what your program spends its time doing, many of the culprits will be mundane unless you have a very interesting program.
 When there's no increase in complexity incurred in using a more efficient idiom, there's no need to wait for its necessity to be proven by a profiler.
 In any case, continuous profiling should help calibrate your sense of which idioms are costly, and avoid the myths.